FilecoinFoundationWeb/filecoin-foundation/src/content/events/fil-bangkok-network-base-with-fil-dev-summit.md

 location: "Bangkok, Thailand "
 start-date: 2024-11-06T09:00:00.000Z
 end-date: 2024-11-08T20:00:00.000Z
-description: FIL Bangkok Network base is your home base in Bangkok to expand your network, knowledge, and opportunities within the Filecoin ecosystem.
+description: FIL Bangkok Co Working base is your home base in Bangkok to expand your network, knowledge, and opportunities within the Filecoin ecosystem.
 FIL Dev Summit is a gathering of developers, builders, and engaged community members who want to contribute to the core protocol and network evolution of